joao-arthur/funis-node/docs/objects/intersect.md

 ): plainObject
 ```

-Returns a new object with the entries that appear in all of them.
+Returns an object with the entries that appear in all of them.

 ## Example